 Master's Degree Programme in Computational Engineering and Technical Physics

 The degree programme in Computational Engineering has a Bachelor's programme (taught in Finnish) and it offers a two-year Master's programme in Computational Engineering and Technical Physics aimed at both Finnish and international students.
 The programme is worth 120 credits and leads to a Master of Science in Technology degree.
-The programme has three alternative specialization studies, Technomathematics, Technical Physics and Computer Vision and Pattern Recognition.
+The programme has three alternative specialisation studies, Technomathematics, Technical Physics and Computer Vision and Pattern Recognition.

 After having completed the studies in Master's Programme in Computational Engineering and Physics, students will have career prospects in such areas as the development of information processing systems, project planning and management in ICT companies.